Göbekli Tepe: Large enclosures

 Two taller pillars stand facing one another at the centre of each circle.
 Whether the circles were provided with a roof is uncertain.
 Stone benches designed for sitting are found in the interior.
 Many of the pillars are decorated with abstract, enigmatic pictograms and carved animal reliefs.
 The pictograms may represent commonly understood sacred symbols, as known from Neolithic cave paintings elsewhere.
 The reliefs depict mammals such as lions, bulls, boars, foxes, gazelle, and donkeys; snakes and other reptiles; arthropods such as insects and arachnids; and birds, particularly vultures.
 Vultures also feature prominently in the iconography of Çatalhöyük and Jericho.

 Few humanoid figures have appeared in the art at Göbekli Tepe.
-Some of the T-shaped pillars have human arms carved on their lower half; however, this suggests to site excavator Schmidt that they are intended to represent the bodies of stylised humans (or perhaps deities).
+Some of the T-shaped pillars have human arms carved on their lower half; however, this suggested to site excavator Schmidt that they were intended to represent the bodies of stylised humans (or perhaps deities).
 Loincloths appear on the lower half of a few pillars.
 Schmidt thought the horizontal stone slab on top symbolised shoulders, which suggests that the figures were left headless.
 Whether they were intended to serve as surrogate worshippers, symbolise venerated ancestors, or represent supernatural, anthropomorphic beings is unknown.